 1. Pitch!
 Even if you aren’t 100% qualified

 If you aren’t pitching, you aren’t going to land gigs.
-But, often we hold ourselves back, only applying for gigs where we meet every single requirement.
+But, we often hold ourselves back, only applying for gigs where we meet every requirement.

-Look for gigs that look interesting to you.
-Because if you enjoy the work, that goes a long way to it not sucking the life out of you!
+In addition, you’ll want to look for gigs that look interesting to you.
+Because if you enjoy the work, it won’t feel like as much of a chore to get it written.

 Wondering where to find gigs?

 Most of my gigs now come from relationships I’ve built over time.
-They’re coming from other writers I know, or from clients who I used to work for.
+They come from other writers I know or as referrals from clients who I used to work for.

-Take the time to build relationships – that is so important!
+Take the time to build relationships – they’re so important!

 Here are some other places to find freelance writing gigs: